MOteroLema/Tic-Tac-Net/README.md

-# Tick-Tack-Net
+# Tic-Tac-Net
-A deep neural network that plays Tick-Tack-Toe
+A deep neural network that plays Tic-Tac-Toe